cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, Cobbler will execute a trigger for all add/edit/sync events which uses the scm_track_mode option to revision control Cobbler's data objects.

-Please refer to the {% linkup title:"Data Revision Control" extrameta:2.8.0 %} section for more details.
+Please refer to the [Data Revision Control]({% link manuals/2.8.0/4/14_-_Data_Revision_Control.md %}) section for more details.

 ### scm_track_mode
 * **type:** String